damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 ### Relocation

-If you change your address, you should let GitLab know the new address within a month.
+If your permanent address is changing, you should let GitLab know the new address within a month.
 The best way to do this is by logging in to BambooHR and changing your address under the **Personal** tab.
 This triggers a message to the BambooHR admin to review the change and "accept" it.

+If you are going to be traveling and spending longer than three months in one location this will be considered as a relocation and change of permanent address.

 - PeopleOps will check that any necessary changes to payroll and benefits administration are processed in time.
 - If your relocation is to a different metro area, then to stay aligned with our [compensation principles](/handbook/people-operations/global-compensation-calculator/#compensation-principles) and per the [standard contract agreements](/handbook/contracts), you should obtain written agreement first (from your hiring manager).
 It is the company's discretion to offer you a contract in your new location.
 In almost all situations the compensation will change, for an idea about the impact please see our [move calculator](https://about.gitlab.com/jobs/move).
 People Ops will process any changes that are agreed on, and file the email in BambooHR.